-By Alex Kallimanis: A comfortable stay in Japan will not cost a fortune if you stay at quality capsule and cabin hotels.
-Capsule hotels are a little like hostel dorms except the small pod-like rooms offer complete privacy instead of a room filled with bunk beds.
-That makes them much better than typical western style hostels.
+Capsule and cabin hotels in Japan can offer a comfortable stay that will not cost a fortune.
+Capsule hotels are a little like hostel dorms, except the small pod-like rooms offer complete privacy instead of a room filled with open privacy lacking bunk beds.
+That alone makes them superior to typical western style hostels for younger as well as cost conscious travelers.

 Cabin hotels also feature the multi-function high tech Japanese toilets that the nation is famous for.
 This makes capsule and cabin hotels popular even with Japanese businesspeople.
 Here is what you can expect at cabin and capsule hotels, with a rundown of a few places I stayed at during my recent travels around Japan!

 Cabin hotels offer great value in Japan, especially for solo travelers.
 Prices are generally significantly lower than standard hotel rooms, but beds and rooms are modern and comfortable.
 First Cabin is a popular cabin hotel chain.
 They offer two types of cabins – business and first class cabins.
 First class cabins have enough space for a small table in the room and space to store your belongings.

 Cabins include personal TV’s and a toiletry bag with pajamas, slippers and toothbrush and toothpaste.
 In the bathrooms, combs, hair gel and cotton swabs are offered.
 Ear plugs are also available in case someone next door is snoring loudly.